demisto/content/Packs/MicrosoftGraphIdentityandAccess/Integrations/MicrosoftGraphIdentityandAccess/README.md

 ### msgraph-identity-directory-role-member-add
 ***
-Adds a user to a role.
+Add a user to a role.

 #### Base Command